JohnnyLdeAlba/enigmav/README.md

 # Installing MariaDB (MySQL) Server

-MariaDB is the successor of MySQL and works well with Enigma V. Below are instructions on how to install it in Debian.
+MariaDB is the successor of MySQL and works great with Enigma V. Below are instructions on how to install it on Debian.

 ```bash
 sudo apt install mariadb-server